Stormwater pollution is one of the most devastating events for local climates and ecosystems.

 To qualify for this permit, dischargers must submit a stormwater pollution prevention plan (SWPPP) detailing preventative measures to curtail stormwater pollution, erosion of the surrounding environment, and other harmful environmental effects.

-Fortunately, by identifying potential sources of pollution, construction managers and builders can construct a straightforward SWPPP that addresses these environmental concerns and ensures proper restoration of the surrounding disturbed land.
+Creating a SWPPP can be complicated, but with the right knowledge and help it can be manageable.
+By identifying potential sources of pollution, construction managers and builders can construct a straightforward SWPPP that addresses local environmental concerns and ensures proper restoration of the surrounding disturbed land.

-In this article, we want to discuss the importance of an SWPPP and the seven primary sources of pollution that all SWPPP consultants and managers should know when writing an SWPPP plan.
+This article will discuss the importance of a SWPPP and the seven primary sources of pollution that all SWPPP consultants and managers should know when writing a SWPPP plan.

 SWPPPs are designed to protect the local environment and provide temporary measures during construction to mitigate potential environmental catastrophes.